 - Eventually, even with a hangover, the acetaldehyde is broken down into the harmless acetic acid by an enzyme called aldehyde dehydrogenase-2 (ALDH-2).

 The Difference Between a Standard Hangover and Alcohol Flush Reaction

 For people with alcohol flush reaction (AFR), even a little bit of alcohol can cause a negative reaction.
-This is because people with alcohol flush reaction cannot easily break down the acetaldehyde like most people can.
+This is because people with alcohol flush reactions cannot easily break down the acetaldehyde as most people can.
 They have a variant in their genes that creates an ALDH-2 deficiency.

-Symptoms of alcohol flush reaction includes fatigue, dizziness, itchiness, and headaches.
-The most well-known symptom of AFR are red blotches that appear on the skin.
+Symptoms of alcohol flush reaction include fatigue, dizziness, itchiness, and headaches.
+The most well-known symptom of AFR is red blotches that appear on the skin.
 Heart rate and blood pressure can also be affected.
-If someone with alcohol flush reaction drinks too much alcohol, they can become very sick and even die.
+If someone with an alcohol flush reaction drinks too much alcohol, they can become very sick and even die.

 What Causes Alcohol Flush Reaction?

 Alcohol flush reaction is due to a gene mutation, and it occurs most commonly in Asian people.
 It affects approximately 36% of East Asians, according to Wikipedia.
 This is why it is also called the Asian flush or Asian glow.
 However, AFR can occur in people of any race, although it is rare for people of European or African descent.

 There is no cure for alcohol flush reactions.
 Some people take antihistamines to reduce the skin reactions such as redness and itching.
 This will not help the metabolism of acetaldehyde in the body, however.
 A very serious case of alcohol flush reaction might require a trip to the emergency room or hospital.